chrischoy/3D-R2N2/README.md

 # 3D-R2N2: 3D Recurrent Reconstruction Neural Network

-This repository contains the source code of the paper [Choy et al., 3D-R2N2: A Unified Approach for Single and Multi-view 3D Object Reconstruction, ECCV 2016](http://arxiv.org/abs/1604.00449).
+This repository contains the source codes for the paper [Choy et al., 3D-R2N2: A Unified Approach for Single and Multi-view 3D Object Reconstruction, ECCV 2016](http://arxiv.org/abs/1604.00449).
 Given one or multiple views of an object, the network generates voxelized (voxel is 3D equivalent of pixel) reconstruction of the object in 3D.

 ## Citing this work